 This really applies to any PT Marketing plan.
 Before you start any campaign, write these key parameters.
 You will use this to measure whether or not the ad worked when the campaign is over.
 You also need to be VERY specific.
 We’ve filled in some answers to for this example:

-Be sure to start every ad campaign with a goal and a way to measure success.
+… So, be sure to start every ad campaign with a goal and a way to measure success.
+For more about marketing planning with Social Media, Emails, Websites, & more check out our free PT Marketing Downloads!

 There’s a lot to dig into here.
 There are people who make a living strictly on this topic, but it doesn’t need to overwhelm you.
 Check out our Audience Targeting blog to learn where to start.